A Hybrid Genetic Algorithm for the min-max Multiple Traveling Salesman Problem: A Hybrid Genetic Algorithm

-First, the population is sorted based on fitness and diversification factor (line \ref{GAline:sort}), which is explained in section \ref{subsec:split}.
+First, the population is sorted based on fitness and diversification factor (line \ref{GAline:sort}), which is explained in Section \ref{subsec:split}.
 Using the Tournament Selection method, two individuals are selected as parents from the population (line \ref{GAline:parent}).
-In order to select each parent, $k_{\textsc{tournament}}$ individuals are randomly selected and the best of them is chosen.
+In order to select each parent, $k_{\textsc{tournament}}$ individuals are randomly selected, and the best of them is chosen.
 Upon selection of two parents from the population, a Similar Tour Crossover (STX) is performed on them in order to create the child's chromosome (line \ref{GAline:crossover}).
-More detailed information about STX crossover can be found in section \ref{subsec:crossover}.
+More detailed information about STX crossover can be found in Section \ref{subsec:crossover}.
+The generated chromosome is a permutation of all cities that must be converted into a feasible mTSP solution.
+The \SPLIT{} algorithm is employed on the chromosome to divide the given sequence into $m$ tours in an optimal manner (line \ref{GAline:split}).
 Next, the child undergoes a combination of local search functions and improvements before being added to the population (line \ref{GAline:improvement}).
 If the population size reaches $\mu + \lambda$, the individuals will be sorted in accordance with their fitness (min-max objective), the first $\mu$ individuals will survive, while the remainder will be discarded (lines \ref{GAline:survivestart}-\ref{GAline:surviveend}).
-In order to prevent the algorithm from becoming trapped in a local optima, when there are no improvements after $It_{\textsc{div}}$ generations, an attempt is made to diversify the population by keeping $n_{\textsc{best}}$ number of individuals and adding new chromosomes similar to the generation of the initial population to increase the population size to $\mu$ again (lines \ref{GAline:diversifystart}-\ref{GAline:diversifyend}).
+In order to prevent the algorithm from becoming trapped in a local optimum, when there are no improvements after $It_{\textsc{div}}$ generations, an attempt is made to diversify the population by keeping $n_{\textsc{best}}$ number of individuals and adding new chromosomes similar to the generation of the initial population to increase the population size to $\mu$ again (lines \ref{GAline:diversifystart}-\ref{GAline:diversifyend}).

-Following is a summary of the remainder of this section: In section \ref{subsec:split}, we introduce our dynamic programming algorithm, \SPLIT{}, which is specifically designed for individual evaluation.
+Following is a summary of the remainder of this section: In Section \ref{subsec:split}, we introduce our dynamic programming algorithm, \SPLIT{}, which is specifically designed for individual evaluation.
 Section \ref{subsec:init} describes the process of generating the initial population.
 Section \ref{subsec:crossover} provides an explanation of the STX crossover.
-Lastly, in section \ref{subsec:educate}, we discuss the steps involved in educating the child.
+Lastly, in Section \ref{subsec:educate}, we discuss the steps involved in educating the child.